duhengforever/specification/specification-schema.md

 ### 2.1 Message Type
 #### 2.1.1 Bytes Message
    A message that whose body contains a stream of uninterpreted bytes.
 This message type is for literally encoding a body to match an existing message format.
-   It will be use one of self-defining message types to encode the message body, and users are responsible for decode these bytes in a custom rules.
+   It will be use one of self-defining message types to encode the message body, and vendors are responsible for decode these bytes in a custom rules.

 ### 2.2 Message Format
+   In the OpenMessaging, a message consists of five parts: the version, the credential, the system header, the user header and the message body.

-#### 2.2.1 Credential
+#### 2.2.1 version
+   - Type: `String`
+   - Description: The version of the message format.
+   - Constraints: REQUIRED

+#### 2.2.2 credential
    - Type: `KeyValue`
-   - Description: In order to
+   - Description: A [credential](https://en.wikipedia.org/wiki/Credential) is an attestation of qualification, competence, or authority issued to an individual by a third party with a relevant or authority or assumed competence to do so.
+   In OpenMessaging, it's represented the authority to receive a message.
    - Constraints: OPTIONAL

-#### 2.2.2 System Header
+#### 2.2.3 systemHeader
    - Type: `KeyValue`
    - Description: All messages support the same set of header fields, and these header fields are used by system, which are usually used for such as identify and route messages.
    - Constraints: REQUIRED

-#### 2.2.3 User Header
+#### 2.2.4 userHeader
    - Type: `KeyValue`
    - Description: In addition to the system header, OMS provides a built-in user header for adding optional header fields to a message, and these attributes are represented as key-value forms.
    - Constraints: REQUIRED

-#### 2.2.4 Message Body
+#### 2.2.5 body
    - Type: `Binary`
-   - Description: The field that contains user's business data.
+   - Description: This field is the part of transmitted data that is the actual intended message contains application data.
+   The message body is completely transparent to the server, the server cannot view or modify the message body.
    - Constraints: OPTIONAL
+### 2.3 Message  Credential
+####2.3.1 accountId
+   - Type: `String`
+   - Description:
+   - Constraints: OPTIONAL
+####2.3.2 accessKey
+   - Type: `String`
+   - Description:
+   - Constraints: OPTIONAL
 ### 2.3 Message System Header
 #### 2.3.1 messageId
    - Type: `String`
    - Description: An unique identifier for a message.
 When a message is sent, MessageId is ignored.
 When the send method returns it contains a provider-assigned value.
-   - Constraints: REQUIRED and MUST be a non-empty string.
+   - Constraints: REQUIRED and MUST be a non-empty `String`.

 #### 2.3.2 topic
    - Type: `String`
    - Description: An identity of a message logic destination.
-   - Constraints: REQUIRED and MUST be a non-empty string.
+   - Constraints: REQUIRED and MUST be a non-empty `String`.

 #### 2.3.3 queue
    - Type: `String`
    - Description: An identity of a message physical destination.
-   - Constraints: REQUIRED and MUST be a non-empty string.
+   - Constraints: REQUIRED and MUST be a non-empty `String`.

 #### 2.3.4 bornTimestamp
    - Type: `Long`
    - Description: The timestamp of the birth of the message.
-It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    It is not the time the message was actually transmitted because the actual send may occur later due to transactions or other client side queueing of messages.
    When a message is sent, BornTimestamp is ignored.
 When the send method returns, the field contains a time value somewhere in the interval between the call and the return.
+   It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: REQUIRED

 #### 2.3.5 bornHost
    - Type: `String`
    - Description: When a message is sent, this field will be set with the local host info of producer.
-   - Constraints: REQUIRED and MUST be a non-empty string.
+   - Constraints: REQUIRED and MUST be a non-empty `String`.

 #### 2.3.6 storeTimestamp
    - Type: `Long`
+   - Description: The timestamp stored by server. when a message is stored by server, this field will be set with the current timestamp of server.
-   - Description: The timestamp stored by server.
-It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC. when a message is stored by server, this field will be set with the current timestamp of server.
+   It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: REQUIRED

 #### 2.3.7 storeHost